redhat-actions/openshift-tools-installer/README.md

 ## Example

 Here is an workflow step demonstrating some common version inputs.
-Also see [the example workflow](./.github/workflows/example.yml).
+Also see [the mirror example workflow](./.github/workflows/example_mirror.yml) to install tools from OpenShift Mirror and [the github example workflow](./.github/workflows/example_github.yml) to install tools from GitHub

 Version numbers must be quoted so the yaml parser interprets them as strings.